 Faculty of Health, Education and Environment

-I enjoy having the opportunity to travel with students on amazing field trips across New Zealand, which form part of our courses.
+She enjoys having the opportunity to travel with students on amazing field trips across New Zealand, which form part of our courses.

-I love teaching at Toi Ohomai because we really get to know our students and see them progress through their studies and into careers they love.
+"I love teaching at Toi Ohomai because we get to know our students and see them progress through their studies and into careers they love," Lisa says.

-I decided to combine this passion with my love of travel, so I moved overseas and completed my doctorate at a University in Germany, with my field work based in Indonesia.
-My research focused on the ecological function of invertebrates in oil palm plantations.
+Lisa decided to combine this passion with her love of travel, and moved overseas to complete a doctorate at a University in Germany and undertook her fieldwork in Indonesia.
+Her research focused on the ecological function of invertebrates in oil palm plantations.

 Living in two different countries and going to several conferences while completing her doctorate allowed Lisa to travel the world.

 Originally from the South Island, Lisa loves the Bay of Plenty’s climate and getting into the outdoors, spending time with friends and family, and playing sport, particularly hockey.